carlosmbe/Mugen_Reader_V2/README.md

 # Mugen_Reader_V2

-Mugen_Reader_V2 is an iOS app built using SwiftUI that connects with the MangaDex API to fetch and read manga.
+Mugen_Reader_V2 is an iOS, iPad and Vision OS app built using SwiftUI that connects with the MangaDex API to fetch and read manga.
 The app provides a simple, user-friendly interface to browse and read a wide range of manga.

+Screenshots are at the bottom.

 ## Features